Convolutional Neural Networks over Tree Structures for Programming Language Processing: Introduction

 \section{Introduction}

+Researchers from various communities are showing growing interest in applying artificial intelligence (AI) techniques to solve software engineering (SE) problems \cite{AI1,development,zhanglu}.
+In the area of SE, analyzing program source code---called \textit{programming language processing} in this paper---is of particular importance.

+Even though computers can run programs, they do not truly ``understand'' programs.
+Analyzing source code provides a way of estimating programs' behavior, functionality, complexity, etc. For instance, automatically detecting source code snippets of certain patterns help programmers to discover buggy or inefficient algorithms so as to improve code quality.
+Another example is managing large software repositories, where automatic source code classification and tagging are crucial to software reuse.
+Programming language processing, in fact, serves as a foundation for many SE tasks, e.g., requirement analysis \cite{requirement}, software development and maintenance \cite{development}.

+\citeauthor{naturalness} (\citeyear{naturalness}) demonstrate that programming languages, similar to natural languages, also contain abundant statistical properties, which are important for program analysis.
+These properties are difficult to capture by humans, but justify learning-based approaches for programming language processing.
+However, existing machine learning program analysis depends largely on feature engineering, which is labor-intensive and \textit{ad hoc} to a specific task, e.g., code clone detection \cite{sim}, and bug detection \cite{bug}.
+Further, evidence in the machine learning literature suggests that human-engineered features may fail to capture the nature of data, so they may be even worse than automatically learned ones.

-The deep neural network, also known as \textit{deep learning}, is a highly automated learning algorithm; it has become a rapid developing research area recent years.
-By exploring multiple layers of non-linear transformation, the deep architecture can extract underlying abstract features of data, which is crucial to artificial intelligence (AI) \cite{AI}.
-Although deep learning has been successful in various fields---like natural language processing (NLP) \cite{unified}, computer vision \cite{imagenet}, and speech recognition \cite{speech}---its advantages are not exploited in the field of programming language processing.
+The deep neural network, also known as \textit{deep learning}, is a highly automated learning machine.
+By exploring multiple layers of non-linear transformation, the deep architecture can automatically learn complicated underlying features, which are crucial to the task of interest.
+Over the past few years, deep learning has made significant breakthroughs in various fields, such as speech recognition \cite{speech}, computer vision \cite{imagenet}, and natural language processing \cite{unified}.

-Programming languages, similar to natural languages, are the reflection of human thought.
-Programs are complex, flexible and powerful; they also contain rich statistical properties \cite{naturalness}.
-Analyzing programs with learning-based approaches is an important research topic in both AI and software engineering \cite{ml2,dynamicAnalysis,ml}.